JesacaLin/JesacaLin/README.md

 ### <div align="center">Hello, my name is Jesaca and I am a full stack developer with a strong background in photography, graphic design and UI/UX design.
 My passion is creating innovative applications that solve real-world problems and improve people's lives.
 As a photo editor and producer with over a decade of experience, I have the ability to bring ideas to life and deliver polished, functional products by building both the frontend and backend of an application.<br><br>When I'm not coding, I enjoy archery and learning about wilderness survival - and I'm proud to say I was able to start a fire with flint on my first try! <br><br></div>
   <br>

-- 🐯 My current project is Dev Kitty, a full stack interview prep application for fellow developers. 👉 [Here](https://github.com/JesacaLin/dev-kitty)
+- 🐯 Currently working on Katalog, a full-stack talent directory app that allows creative teams to easily find and organize top talent through location-based searching and a unique upvoting and downvoting system. 👉 [Here]([https://github.com/JesacaLin/katalog](https://github.com/JesacaLin/katalog))

+- 📚 Actively learning React & Postgres and sharpening my skills through frequent coding challenges.

 - 😃 Open to freelance and full-time opportunities in web development.

-- 📚 Actively learning React & SQL and sharpening my skills through frequent coding challenges.

-- ❓ Ask me how my HackerRank 30 Days of Code journey is going...
-Please bring the popcorn!

 <br/>